wp-plugins/wp-live-chat-support/readme.txt

 Once the live chat plugin is activated, click on "Live Chat" in the left menu navigation.
 As soon as a visitor lands on your website, their details will be displayed in the live chat control panel.
 A live chat box will be displayed on their screen.
 If they fill out their details and click "Start chat", a ringing sound will trigger in your live chat control panel.
 Once you accept the chat, you can communicate directly with your visitor.

+= Using WP Live Chat Support effectively on your website = One of the most important tasks of your website is to educate potential customers of your product and/or service.
+By having a live chat window on your website, this gives you the opportunity to do this.

+* Live chat is convenient for customers
+* Live chat builds trust with your potential customers
+* Increase sales by using live chat
+* Take advantage of a fully functional live chat plugin for free.
+Get Pro features for a once off fee
+* Reduce costs by using live chat on your website with minimum staff
+* Learn to understand the pain points of your customers

 = Translations =
 Get a free copy of the WP Live Chat Support Pro version in exchange for translating our plugin!